cncf/k8s-conformance/v1.11/supergiant/README.md

 # Testing

-At Supergiant, we used the browser-based [Heptio Sonobuoy Scanner](https://scanner.heptio.com/) (the "No RBAC" option).
+At Supergiant, we used the browser-based [Heptio Sonobuoy Scanner](https://scanner.heptio.com/) (the "No RBAC" or `?rbac=no` option).
 It's a stress-free shell for the official Kubernetes conformance tests to run in.
 Alternatively, there are more hands-on methods, such as [running the conformance tests raw](https://github.com/kubernetes/community/blob/master/contributors/devel/conformance-tests.md).

 After the tests are completed, the results can be downloaded and perused.